-- 17 During the engagement, we may from time to time communicate electronically with each other.
+- During the engagement, we may from time to time communicate electronically with each other.
 However, as the City is aware, the electronic transmission of information cannot be guaranteed to be secure or error free and such information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affected or unsafe to use.
-We shall not have any liability to each other arising from or in connection with the electronic communication of information relates to a matter of significance and there are concerns about possible effects of electronic transmission, such information should be restricted to hard copy transmission. - 18 An electronic communication shall be of no legal effect until received and shall be deemed sent by the sender and received by the addressee when accessible at the email address provided to the sender by the addressee.
-The electronic signature of a party affixed to, associated with or contained in any electronic communication transmitted by the party shall constitute a valid reliable electronic signature and shall be sufficient to verify that such party signed the electronic communication and its content and had the authority to electronically sign and send the electronic communication, each of which is deemed to be an original and all of which together are deemed to be one and the same instrument. - 19 The City approves that PricewaterhouseCoopers' staff may connect their PricewaterhouseCoopers' notebooks to the City's network to access the Internet and use PricewaterhouseCoopers' secure VPN utility to communicate directly with the PricewaterhouseCoopers network.
+We shall not have any liability to each other arising from or in connection with the electronic communication of information to or from the City during or as a result of its electronic transmission outside of our electronic environments.
+If the communication relates to a matter of significance and there are concerns about possible effects of electronic transmission, such information should be restricted to hard copy transmission. - An electronic communication shall be of no legal effect until received and shall be deemed sent by the sender and received by the addressee when accessible at the email address provided to the sender by the addressee.
+The electronic signature of a party affixed to, associated with or contained in any electronic communication transmitted by the party shall constitute a valid reliable electronic signature and shall be sufficient to verify that such party signed the electronic communication and its content and had the authority to electronically sign and send the electronic communication and its content.
+This Agreement and any Schedule may be executed in counterparts, by fax or electronic communication, each of which is deemed to be an original and all of which together are deemed to be one and the same instrument. - 19 The City approves that PricewaterhouseCoopers' staff may connect their PricewaterhouseCoopers' notebooks to the City's network to access the Internet and use PricewaterhouseCoopers' secure VPN utility to communicate directly with the PricewaterhouseCoopers network.